What is Microdialysis?

 Please see below for a more detailed outline.

-Percent recovery is dependent on optimizing several conditions for analysis of specific molecules.
+Percent recovery is dependent on optimizing several conditions for the analysis of specific molecules.
 For example, if you want to analyze neuropeptides from a section of the brain that is 3mm in diameter, then the membrane on the microdialysis probe needs to have a large pore size and the length of the membrane should be of similar diameter.
 Other factors such as flow rate, perfusion liquid choice, membrane length, membrane type, tube length, back pressure, ect., also need to be optimized.
 Further discussed here.

 Microdialysis samples are referred to as microdialysate or just dialysate.
 The microdialysate is collected either manually or by the preferred method, a fraction collector.
 The sample is prepared for analysis by various detectors including but not limited to UV, ECD, and mass spec.
 More details below.

-In Depth Explanation of Microdialysis
+In-Depth Explanation of Microdialysis

 A microdialysis probe is a small “Y” shaped catheter containing an inlet and outlet port with a fibrous, semi-permeable membrane located at the bottom tip.
 The microdialysis probe is gently inserted through a previously surgically implanted guide cannula, to allow the membrane to rest in the desired brain tissue.
 Perfusate mimicking the extracellular fluid (Ringer’s solution or artificial cerebrospinal fluid, aCSF), is pumped through the inlet side of the probe.
 Solutes in the extracellular fluid, such as neurotransmitters (serotonin, dopamine, norepinephrine, acetylcholine, GABA, histamine, glutamate, glycine, and metabolites), cytokines, proteins, and neuropeptides, passively diffuse through the membrane and are carried by perfusate through the outlet port.
 Samples are collected at specific time intervals for neurochemical analysis.